-Writing for History Extra, Dr Iain Ferris shares what is known about the roles of animals in ancient Roman society, from the keeping of animals as pets to the use of exotic species of imported animals as fodder for entertainment in the bloody Roman arenas…
+Writing for History Extra, Dr Iain Ferris explores the roles of animals in ancient Roman society – from which animals were kept as pets, to the exotic species of imported animals that were used as fodder for entertainment in the bloody Roman arenas…

 Of course, there were animals in the Roman countryside, both wild and farmed, but there was not a complete split between town and country.
 In cities, animals were ever-present, providing a kind of murmuring undercurrent to Roman urban life: from nits in creatures’ hair and intestinal worms, to mosquitoes in the marshes in and around Rome; from thrips [small insects] in milled grain to mice in kitchens; from passerine birds in gardens, to scavenging, opportunistic foxes in the back alleys of houses and on the fringes of the cities.
 Throw guard dogs and other working animals and pets into the mix and then suddenly, the Roman city seems to have been a natural host to animal life.